 With Covid-19 essentially endemic, we are shifting back to a commonsense policy of preventing the spread of communicable diseases.
-In other words, if any camper (Adult or Youth) or drivers are showing the following signs and/or symptoms within the 24 hours of arrival at camp, please stay home: Running a fever (>100.4 °F), Vomiting, Diarrhea, or New Cough.
+In other words, any camper (Adult or Youth) or driver showing the following signs and/or symptoms within the 24 hours of arrival at camp, please stay home: Running a fever (>100.4 °F), Vomiting, Diarrhea, or New Cough.
+You must be symptom free without the use of medications.